 Explanation of command: We say

-full.names=TRUE, tells R to give the name of the file including the name of the folder it is in, so
+to give the name of the file including the name of the folder it is in,

 rawdata/subject-11.csv rather than just

 We know how to make a new dataframe containing a list of filenames to process.
-We can use this to load each file in turn and combine them into a single large datset.
+We can use this to load each file in turn and combine them into a single large dataset.